SreedarshShaji/skill-radar/README.md

 3:58 am - Sunday, 20 September 2020 (IST)  : Added location of user to each bookings

-5:28 am - Sunday, 20 September 2020 (IST): Service person can accept the booking
+5:28 am - Sunday, 20 September 2020 (IST)  : Service person can accept the booking

+1:26 am - Monday, 21 September 2020 (IST)  : Code for delivery